Amid the aroma of its lobby coffee shop and soothing tones of its player piano, the Indiana Heart Hospital sits at the center

 The 56-bed facility in Castleton was launched in 2003 as a for-profit venture between Community Health Network and its cardiovascular

 But at the end of 2008, Community bought out all the physician investors and made 31 of the physicians employees of a new

 Specialists, who have traditionally been fiercely independent, are more and more coming on as employees of hospitals.
 Community

 senior managing partner and a veteran of physician-hospital relations at Phase 2 Consulting in Salt Lake City, Utah.
 He added,

-All of Indianapolis’ hospitals employ primary care physiciansthe family doctors patients see most regularlyas do 83 percent
+All of Indianapolis’ hospitals employ primary care physicians—the family doctors patients see most regularly—as do 83 percent

 centers in the 1990s, hospitals scrambled to do joint ventures with physicians so they didn’t lose their patients.
 That eventually

 But now, various factors are leaning hospitals and specialists away from joint ventures toward hospital employment of physicians.

 Community, in particular, said it can improve quality and coordination of care, which it hopes cuts costs, too.
 But what might

 a heart surgery, would make one payment.
 Then the hospitals and doctors would have to fight over their respective cut of the

 give hospitals and doctors one payment to treat a patient in the hospital and for 30 days after release.

 move more hospitals to employ physicians.
 By that time, Community was already a year into discussions to form Community Heart

-But Corley’s point man on physician relationswho is now his heir-apparent, tooemphasized that changes to Medicare payments
+But Corley’s point man on physician relations—who is now his heir-apparent, too—emphasized that changes to Medicare payments

 "It’s important that the reason for doing it is to deliver better care.
 If that’s the purpose, this’ll work," said Bryan Mills,

 Not everyone agrees that bundled payments will force hospitals and specialists together.
 But no one questions that the employment

 Already, 62 percent of U.S. hospitals employ specialist physicians, according to the American Medical Association, and that

 Look for it to rise in Indianapolis, too, said David Charles and Mike Heaton, co-directors of the health care practice at Indianapolis

 "There’s a lot of exploring in the marketplace," Heaton said.